acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/mobile.md

 on the device.
 * [enable USB debugging on the device (step 3 of this link only)](http://developer.android.com/guide/developing/device.html#setting-up)

-On the development machine, install:
+On the development machine:

-* version 1.5 or higher of the SDK
+* install version 1.5 or higher of the Add-on SDK
 * install the correct version of the
 [Android SDK](http://developer.android.com/sdk/index.html)
 for your device